mayak1988/mayak1988.github.io/README.md

-Welcome to my Portfolio website
+Welcome to my Portfolio website:)

-About

 I am a seasoned Data Analyst with a MSc degree in Biomedical Engineering.
 Currently working as a research assistant in Weizmann Instisute.
 I have over 6 years of experience in research and industry, specializing in the design, execution, and analysis of data-driven projects.